Last Updated on November 27, 2023 by Ch David

 You can tell if any Dunks are fake with this guide.

 You can tell if Nike Dunks are real by looking at the interior side of the tongue.
-Fake pairs always have slanted text and misplaced inscriptions, unlike the real pairs that are 100% flawless.
+Fakes always have slanted text and misplaced inscriptions.

 Fast answer: Fake Nike Dunk pairs always have their letters wavy and at different font-weights.

-To conclude the first step: Authentic Dunks must have their text at the same font-weight all over the label.
+To conclude the first step: Authentic Dunks must have the same thickness for all the text.

 The inscriptions should also be perfectly aligned on the label, without looking wavy.
 It’s all about high-quality, worth for the price you pay[1].